 In his spare time Stuart can either be found in the mountains near his home training for a mountain marathon or researching his fictional novel.

 Steve Inglis -

 Steve served in the British Army for twelve years as an Infanteer on operations and exercises around the world.
 Since leaving the Armed Forces he has worked in the security industry as a trainer, applying his broad experience in both the private sector and with the international media.
 Steve has taught counter chemical attack procedures to journalists as well as public order training to the Police.
 Steve and Rupert became friends while working together training the BBC and he has become valued member of the team.

 HASP’s courses conclude with a demanding practical scenario, where delegates get to put their new skills to use in a controlled environment.
 Steve choreographs and conducts these for HASP, he goes to great lengths to make them challenging, different and relevant.
 Sometimes they're such a guarded secret that even his fellow instructors don’t know what he has in store.
-When not thinking up new ways to test the delegates, Steve can be found in the countryside around his hometown pursuing his second love of photography.
+In his spare time, Steve can be found in the countryside around his hometown pursuing his second love of photography.